dgibson/python-smadata2/doc/explore_usage.md

 ## Getting Started

-Ensure the application is running on your local machine with an appropriate config file.
+Ensure the application is running on your local machine.
+The sma2explore command does not use the json config file.
 See the Deployment section in readme.md for notes on how to deploy the project on a live system.

+*Note that sma2-explore does not run under Windows as it uses the unsupported ``os.fork`` in ``SMAData2CLI`` to start a second thread that listens for incoming packets.* An alternative approach is needed.

 -------------------------